The Orbit-Sum Method for Higher Order Equations: Abstract

 \section{Abstract}

 The orbit-sum method is an algebraic version of the reflection-principle that was introduced by Bousquet-M\'{e}lou and Mishna to solve functional equations that arise in the enumeration of lattice walks with small steps restricted to $\mathbb{N}^2$.
-Its extension to walks with large steps was started by Bostan, Bousquet-M\'{e}lou and Melczer.
-We continue it here, making use of the primitive element theorem, Gr\"{o}bner bases and the shape lemma, and the Newton-Puiseux algorithm.
+It proceeds by computing a set of algebraic substitutions that can be applied to a given functional equation, forming a linear combination of its transformed versions to the end of eliminating some of the unknowns, and eliminating further unknowns by discarding terms with negative powers.
+The extension of the orbit-sum method to walks with large steps was started by Bostan, Bousquet-M\'{e}lou and Melczer.
+They presented an algorithm that computes the minimal polynomials of the algebraic substitutions.
+We continue their work by explaining, among other things, how to perform computations in their splitting field on the level of ``formal'' algebraic extensions and how its elements can be interpreted as series.
+We thereby make use of the primitive element theorem, Gr\"{o}bner bases and the shape lemma, and the Newton-Puiseux algorithm.